Sylius/Sylius/docs/customization/api.rst

         //...
     }

-But let's consider another case where the Normalizer exists for given Resource.
+But let's consider another case where the Normalizer exists for a given Resource.
 Here we will also add a new field named ``additionalText`` but this time to ``Product``.
-First we need to create a serializer that will support our ``Product`` resource, but in this case we have a ``ProductNormalizer`` provided from Sylius.
+First, we need to create a serializer that will support our ``Product`` resource but in this case, we have a ``ProductNormalizer`` provided by Sylius.
-Unfortunately we cannot use more than one normalizer per resource, hence we will override existing one.
+Unfortunately, we cannot use more than one normalizer per resource, hence we will override the existing one.

-Let's than copy code of ProductNormalizer from ``vendor/sylius/sylius/src/Sylius/Bundle/ApiBundle/Serializer/ProductNormalizer.php`` :
+Let's then copy the code of ProductNormalizer from ``vendor/sylius/sylius/src/Sylius/Bundle/ApiBundle/Serializer/ProductNormalizer.php`` :

 .. code-block:: php